James Y. JOHNSON

 Cell-division may be stimulated and other beneficial effects

 produced in living bodies by exposure to the fields.
-The method of
+The method

-evaporation, or coagulation.
-Their electrical energy is released
+by freezing, evaporation, or coagulation.
+Their electrical

-pine resin, yellow wax, and turpentine may be exposed at 85 DEG C.
+euphorbium powder, pine resin, yellow wax, and turpentine may be

-to a field of 235 cm. wavelength and then cooled to 15 DEG C.
+exposed at 85 DEG C. to a field of 235 cm. wavelength and then

-drugs may be similarly treated.
-Fermentation processes and the
+and gums and the usual drugs may be similarly treated.

-like may be modified by influencing the bacteria or their nutrient
+influencing the bacteria or their nutrient medium.

 I, James Yate Johnson... do hereby declare the nature of this